 Cleanliness, good grooming and appropriate dress are necessary to reduce distractions, promote health, and provide a productive learning environment.
-Extremes in dress and personal appearance, attire that tends to cause distraction, pose health problems, or conflict with the school's intent to sustain a community that is positive, anti-oppressive, equitable and inclusive will not be allowed at school or school events.
-As a general rule, all styles of clothing which may call undue attention to the wearer are not appropriate at school.
+Extremes in dress and personal appearance, which tend to cause distraction or pose health problems, will not be allowed at school or school events.
+As a general rule, all styles of clothing designed for specific non-school activities or designed to call undue attention to the wearer are not appropriate at school.
 These examples establish limits on what is permissible.